 Of course, most of these symptoms can be caused by other conditions as well.
 Waking up with a sore throat or dry mouth could be explained by mouth breathing, which happens when a person has a congested nose or an obstruction in the airway.

 But if you notice a combination of these symptoms, you should see a specialist to determine whether you’re dealing with sleep apnea.

-First, you will need to see a sleep specialist to get a proper diagnosis.
+First, you will need to see a sleep specialist in Cary to get a proper diagnosis.
 You’ll be monitored during sleep to see if you indeed stop breathing intermittently.

 Once you get the proper diagnosis, sleep apnea can be treated in several ways:

 If you’ve been diagnosed with sleep apnea, Dr. Sarah Myers can help you access the right treatment to finally achieve a good night’s sleep.